 The first successful landing on Mars was by the two Viking landers, both of which arrived in 1976.
 The primary mission of these landers was to test for microorganisms in the soil.
-There were four such experiments, but only one returned a positive result: the Labeled Release experiment showed an increase in $^{14}CO_2$ when the soil was mixed with water and nutrients.
-However, the experiments designed to detect natural organic molecules didn't find any.
+There were four such experiments, but only one returned a positive result: the Labeled Release experiment showed an increase in 14CO2 when the soil was mixed with water and nutrients.
+However, the experiments designed to detect natural organic molecules did not do so.
 The general consensus is that the data taken together are at best inconclusive, and more likely negative regarding the presence of life.
 Many additional missions are being flown with improved technology, so we may get a more definitive answer in the next several years.

-In the meantime, missions to Mars have tended to concentrate on either high-resolution global maps from orbit (e.g., the Mars Global Surveyor, Mars Odyssey, or Mars Reconnaissance Orbiter) or on landings that have explored various aspects of the terrain (e.g., Pathfinder, Phoenix, Spirit and Opportunity, and the current Curiosity mission).
+In the meantime, missions to Mars have tended to concentrate on either high-resolution global maps from orbit (e.g., the Mars Global Surveyor, Mars Odyssey, or Mars Reconnaissance Orbiter) or on landings that have explored various aspects of the terrain (e.g., Mars Pathfinder and the current mission Mars Phoenix).
 More on their results in a bit.